 Oily or large stains are going to require a bit of professional help from a professional degreasing cleaner.
 Choose your favorite suede cleaning agent, and follow the instructions that are offered on the bottle.
 Not every cleaner is created equal and trying it in a discrete area first is key to not ruining your favorite shoes.

 Cleaning Suede Shoes

-For general suede shoe stains, you might bust out the eraser or baking soda.
+For general suede shoe stains (and cleaning Birkenstocks), you might bust out the eraser or baking soda.
 However, suede shoes are unique in that they are prone to getting water spots.
 While you can avoid this on your jacket with an umbrella, there isn't really any way to help this on your shoes.
 You might think that you want to get out your hair dryer but don't.
 Instead, you'll grab a dry cloth and brush then: